 - One of the nation’s most experienced and skilled pulmonary hypertension medical teams

-- The most active pulmonary thromboendarterectomy (PTE) program on the East Coast
+- The most active pulmonary thromboendarterectomy (PTE) program in the eastern portion of the United States

 - A low mortality rate for PTE surgery